xdaTq/InventorySystem/README.md

     ```

 ### Installation

-_Below is an example of how you can instruct your audience on installing and setting up your app.
-This template doesn't rely on any external dependencies or services._

-* For this Project MacOS is used so every step from here on out will be directed to the MacOS users.
-For installation on any other devices then unix refer to the instructions above.
+* _.For this Project MacOS is used so every step from here on out will be directed to the MacOS users.
+For installation on any other devices then unix refer to the instructions above_.

 #### MacOS
 1. Install homebrew from [homebrew](https://brew.sh)